 This is the exchange from which I drew certain insights and quotes for my review of Respeto.
 It was initiated on Facebook Messenger, and continued via email.
 Monster Jimenez answered initially, quoting excerpts from my FB Messenger queries; then after a response from me, Treb Monteras II included his remarks in Monster’s aforementioned response.
-To make this extensive first set of answers easier to follow via internet browser, I used itals for my queries, roman font for Monster Jimenez’s replies, and boldface for Treb Monteras’s interjections.
+To make this extensive first set of answers easier to follow via internet browser, I indented my queries and used boldface for Treb Monteras’s interjections.

 From FB Messenger